 - Once the bottom layer of chocolate is set, pour the caramel over it and evenly spread it out.
 Top with the half cup of chocolate you had set aside (if it’s gone a bit hard you can loosen it up in the double-boiler again) and then sprinkle extra buckwheat groats, dark chocolate and salt over the top.
 Return the tray to the freezer to completely set for 30 minutes

-- Once set, cut the slab into slices and store your slice in an airtight container in the fridge for up to 1 week
+- Once set, cut the slab into slices and store your slice in an airtight container in the fridge for up to 1 week. *15 or more slices will make this recipe suitable for those following a low FODMAP diet

 - The tahini caramel needs a runny liquid sweetener to ensure it stays smooth so don’t choose a solid honey or something similar as it will ruin the consistency